 Figure 2.
 Saccharomyces cerevisiae (Sc) and Schizosaccharomyces pombe (Sp) encode 199 yeDUFs.

 YeDUFs were inferred for each species of yeast separately, using rule-based inference (top), as well as expectation maximization (EM, middle).
 EM-inferred yeDUFs were more numerous and mostly contained their respective rule-based predictions as a subset.
 Approximately one-third of all inferred yeDUFs were shared between Sc and Sp (bottom).
+See Supplementary Table Sx for a list of yeDUFs.